We are looking for passionate people to become SMART Trustees

 Why not grab some happiness and success and be a Trustee for SMART CJS!

 Set up in 1997, SMART CJS is a vibrant charity specialising in supporting those who are homeless or need help with drugs and alcohol misuse.
-We operate in Bedford, Milton Keynes, Oxford and Wokingham and are looking for two new Trustees to help us develop our strategy for the next 5 years for a sustainable future!
+We operate in Bedford, Milton Keynes and Oxford and are looking for two new Trustees to help us develop our strategy for the next 5 years for a sustainable future!

-We operate drugs and alcohol support services in Oxford and Wokingham.
+We operate drug and alcohol support services in Oxford.
 Our homeless services are in Bedford and Milton Keynes.

 Applications are invited from individuals who are looking to take on a Trustee role and are particularly interested in supporting the organisation proactively.